Contents

 Why Addressing Stress, Sleep, and Screens Matter More

 Executive functions live largely in the prefrontal cortex, which develops across childhood and adolescence.
-This part of the brain is susceptible to lifestyle and nervous system stressors.
+This is why executive functioning skills by age can vary widely—and why younger children need more external support.

 - Chronic stress, anxiety, or ADHD load